agnivade/agnivade.github.io/_posts/2017-11-18-gogoproto.md

 }
 ```

-Yes, using gogoproto, you cannot use protocol buffer 3 because it does not support extensions.
+Yes, using gogoproto, you cannot use proto3 if you intend to share your protobuf definitions with languages which do not support proto2, like php.
+That's because proto3 does not support extensions.
 There is an active [issue](https://github.com/gogo/protobuf/issues/324) open which discusses this in further detail.

 To generate the .pb.go file is not immediately straightforward.
 You have to set the proper proto_path, which took me some time to figure out.